 Look at pictures of family and friends.
 Grab some photo albums or pull out your phone and look at photos of them, their friends and family.
 Recall about favourite trip or parade and find photos to help remind them about that fun time.

 Eat snack out of a sensory bin or large container.
-Pour a bunch of cheerios or another dry snack into a larger than normal container and let them eat from it on the floor.
+Pour a bunch of cheerios or another dry snack into a larger than normal container or several different Tupperware containers and let them eat from it on the floor.
 Changing things up like this can go a long way to keeping them entertained so you can get a few things done.

-Look in the mirror.
+Draw on a mirror.
 Bring out a hand mirror and start to make funny faces in the mirror.
 Make sad and happy faces and identify them as you do.
 See if you 1 year old can copy you.
+If you have washable liquid markers or dry erase markers let the draw on their face in the mirror.

-Play with a ball.
+Play with a ball and more.
 Pass a ball back and forth on the floor.
 Set up paper towels and try to knock the rolls down with the ball.
 Use a large ball for this activity.

 Play with blocks.
 Gather a few different types of blocks and see which ones your 1 year old gravitates toward.
-Starting building a tower with the
+Starting building a tower with them.
+Count the blocks.
+Place an animal on top of your towers and let them knock them down.

 Read their favourite story.
 But read the book in different accents or funny voices.

-Sing a song.
+Learn a new a song or sing a favourite.
 Here are some of our favourites:

 - Farmer Brown had a dog